KHP-Informatics/NGS_Workshop_Advanced_Bioinformatics/assessing_quality/README.md

 The patient’s exome was sequenced using the paired-end method on an Illumina HiSeq 2500 following target enrichment using the Nextera Rapid Capture Exome and Expanded Exome kit.

-This data is simulated - but it does represents a real life scenario
+This data is simulated - but it does represent a real life scenario

 ## Quality Control of FASTQ files